-Contractor shed information Broadband service, contractor shed information Development phase coordinator Surveillance Business model Distribution of costs Visitor's entrance card Rock crushing products General CCC prices been translated into several languages.
-These videos are used for training purposes and in conjunction with lectures.
-They are available on CCC's website and YouTube
+Contractor shed information Broadband service, contractor shed information Development phase coordinator Surveillance Business model Distribution of costs Visitor's entrance card Rock crushing products General BLC prices

-4.64 Video about CCC and Stockholm Royal Seaport
+4.64 Video about BLC and Stockholm Royal Seaport

 Two information videos were produced in 2013.
-One was produced to describe CCC, while the other provides a more general description of Stockholm Royal Seaport.
-The videos have
+One was produced to describe BLC, while the other provides a more general description of Stockholm Royal Seaport.
+The videos have been translated into several languages.
+These videos are used for training purposes and in conjunction with lectures.
+They are available on BLC's website and YouTube